 Written by: The Administrator

 When initially considering what album I wanted to draw into the light for an End of Decade retrospective, the sheer volume of possibilities sent me into a bit of a frenetic journey through a decade of heavy music.
 Let’s face it: in ten years, the metalverse spawned an unbelievable bounty.
 But, eventually, the only true option became clear.
 For such an event I needed to focus on an album that, beyond being excellent in its own right, somehow personally set the stage for the decade as a whole.
 That, for me, is Agrimonia’s Rites of Separation.
 This album singlehandedly determined the course of my music listening experience from 2013 to the present.
 “Talion,” the album’s first track, begins with a piercing riff, a crystal-clear clarion call.
 It serves as an assertive hook, cutting through the noise before the noise even begins.
 This is the track that pulled me into a world of harsh vocals and aggressive atmosphere, a world of deliberate and progressive songcraft.
 Because Agrimonia are so genre fluid, existing betwixt black metal, sludge, post-metal, post-hardcore, crust punk, death metal, and doom, it is remarkably easy to approach their sound without any particular expectations.
-As such, a young acolyte to heavy music gained perspective without necessarily committing to the trappings of a particular niche.
+As such, a young acolyte to heavy music gained perspective without necessarily committing to the trappings of a particular niche. |

-WELCOME!We provide thoughtful reviews of music that wakes us from slumber.
-Written by a highfalutin peasantry.
+WELCOME!We provide thoughtful reviews of the music that wakes us from slumber.
 Archives

-August 2024
+November 2024

 Categories